-Key to choosing one of the best fleece jackets is the material weight.
-Heavier fleeces are best suited to use as a top layer, while lighter weights are more useful for layering.
+Key to choosing the best fleece jacket is the material weight.
+Heavier fleeces are well suited for use as a top layer, while lighter weights are better for layering.
 And there are all manner of styles to choose from, starting with the basic zipped cardigan-style jacket and working up to more complex cagoule-style choices with plenty of extras such as hoods, thumb loops, integrated buffs and even pit zips.

 Many of these extras may be surplus to your requirements, and may even get in the way; you don't really want a hood if you're planning to use your fleece as a layer, while thumb loops can be useful in some situations and utterly pointless in others.
 But we've gathered together a good selection of the best fleece jackets for you to choose from; scroll down to find the best option for you.